Jacopopiazza/RecSys-Challenge/README.md

 A clean version of our final notebook will be uploaded soon.
 Some notebook implementing distributed optimization are still missing, they will be uploaded soon.

+## Hyperparameter Tuning

+Hyperparameter tuning played a pivotal role in enhancing the performance of our recommender system.
+Initially, we employed skopt and the repository's provided classes, which encompassed common ranges for the various hyperparameters of the model.
+This approach allowed us to explore the hyperparameter space efficiently and improve the model's effectiveness.

+However, to further optimize our model and leverage distributed training, we transitioned to Optuna.
+Optuna facilitated distributed training, initially on the network and subsequently utilizing a hosted MySQL database.
+This enabled us to distribute the workload among our personal computers and Kaggle's notebooks, harnessing the collective computing power for more extensive hyperparameter search and tuning.
+This transition significantly accelerated our optimization process and contributed to the refinement of our recommender system.

+## Exploring XGBoost

+In our pursuit of maximizing performance, we explored the possibility of integrating XGBoost into our recommender system.
+This endeavor involved retraining all our models and optimizing them for Recall@25 instead of MAP@10, aiming to leverage the strengths of XGBoost for improved recommendation accuracy.
+However, despite our efforts, we consistently obtained inferior results compared to our baseline hybrid model.
+This outcome suggests that we may have made some mistakes in the implementation or parameter tuning of the XGBoosted model.
+Nevertheless, this experience has provided valuable insights, and we remain commited to revisiting and refining the XGBoosted model in the future.
+An updated and correct version of the XGBoosted model may emerge in the coming months, reflecting our ongoing commitment to enhancing the performance and robustness of our recommender system.

 ## Notebooks
 Useful notebooks should already be available in the Notebook folder.